philliplagoc/JavaFX-Pong/README.md

 ## How to Play:
 The two players must bounce the ball into the opposing player's side.
 Each time a player has successfully bounced a ball into the other side, they are awarded 1 point.

+To play...
+1) Download Eclipse IDE (link).
+2) Clone my GameEngine repository along with the Pong repository.
+3) Open these two repositories up in Eclipse.
+4) Run the Pong2App.java class in Eclipse.

 ## Controls:
 ### Player 1 Controls ###